hitz-zentroa/eval-MCG-COLING-2025/README.md

 ### Step 1: Prepare Generated Files
 Ensure your generated files are placed in the `generate` folder.
 These files should follow the CSV format as demonstrated in `system1.csv` and `system2.csv`.

+As illustrated in the aforementioned example files, the code assumes that the generated CNs are aligned with the reference CNs (referred to as Labels in the files).
+However, the CSV files submitted by participants only need to contain the MTCONAN_ID and the generated CNs.
+The reference CNs will be added by the organizers during the evaluation process, as these references will not be released until the evaluation campaign concludes.

 ### Step 2: Execute Evaluations

 1. **Run Traditional Metrics Evaluation**